-Humphreys University dates its founding in the fall term of 1896, when John R. Humphreys, Sr., assumed academic administration of the Stockton Business College, Normal School, and Telegraphic Institute.
-There are scattered records and some graduating class pictures in the files of the College dating back to 1875.
-The College has been in continuous service to the central San Joaquin Valley since that time, making it the first institution of higher education in the area.
-The philosophy and objectives of its founder have remained with the College, remaining a small, independent College dedicated to post-secondary education and serving the educational needs of its students and the community.
+We date our founding to the fall term of 1896.
+This is when John R. Humphreys, Sr., assumed academic administration of the Stockton Business College, Normal School, and Telegraphic Institute.
+However, there are scattered records and some graduating class pictures that date back to 1875.
+We have been in continuous service to the central San Joaquin Valley since that time, making us the first institution of higher education in the area.

-In 1937 the founder of the College died and his son, John R. Humphreys, Jr., who had assumed academic administration of the College in 1934, became the second President.
-The name of the College changed several times since its inception, becoming known as “Humphreys College” on July 25, 1947, when it was reorganized and incorporated as a nonprofit educational corporation under the California Education Code.
+We have changed names several times since our inception.
+We became known as “Humphreys College” on July 25, 1947, when we were incorporated as a nonprofit educational corporation under the California Education Code.
 Under this corporate charter and related bylaws, Humphreys College is held exclusively for educational purposes by a Board of Trustees whose membership consists of alumni, educators, distinguished citizens, and friends of the College.

-In 1965 the Trustees provided funds for the construction of a new academic building in north Stockton, with the campus moving to its current location in 1966.
-In 1974 construction was started on the student center, the student housing complex, and recreational facilities.
-In 1972 the College was accredited by the Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges.
-Since June of 1992, the College has been accredited by the Western Association of Schools and Colleges Senior College and University Commission.
-Therefore, all certificates and degrees granted by the College (including the School of Law) are accredited.
+We became accredited by the Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges.
+In June of 1992, we became accredited by the Western Association of Schools and Colleges Senior College and University Commission.
+Therefore, all our certificates and degrees granted (including the School of Law) are accredited.

 Upon the retirement of Robert G. Humphreys in 2015, the trustees of the College appointed Robert G. Humphreys Jr., great-grandson of the founder, as the College’s fourth President.
 In the fall of 2016, the Board of Trustees authorized the changing of the name of Humphreys College to Humphreys University.
-Both the Trustees and President Humphreys, along with the college community, concurred that the name change better reflected the current mission of the University and its goals for the future.
+The college community felt the name change was a better reflection of the school’s mission and our goals for the future.